 Home organizers wear many hats: project manager, cheerleader, home stylist, personal shopper, housekeeper, teacher, therapist, problem solver, pain reliever, accountability partner, and change agent.
 Stated simply, we work alongside you in getting house stuff done and establishing systems to maintain it.

 What are your specific niche areas?

-organizing skills weren't modeled growing up or a specific brain "glitch" makes the process challenging.
+Some clients struggle with chronic disorganization and the clutter piles feel insurmountable.
+Maybe organizing skills weren't modeled growing up or a specific brain "glitch" makes the process challenging.
 But there is hope!
-These skills can be learned and clutter can finally be kicked to the curb.
-I love empowering these clients to work through their home's pain points at a comfortable pace, creating calm and order as we go.
+These skills can be learned and clutter can be kicked to the curb.
+I love empowering people to work through their home's pain points at a comfortable pace, creating pockets of order and new habits as we go.

 Will you make me get rid of my things?

 Never!
 Your things are your things and I simply don't have that right.
 Though I think it's safe to assume that since you're asking for help, you're wanting "less" in your life.
 My process involves asking lots of guiding questions.
 I may strongly encourage purging or reducing the number of certain items so that you can experience the peace and calm that comes from the "less is more" mindset.
 Whatever you choose, there's no judgment.
 I'm simply here to accomplish your goals!

 It depends.
 There are many factors: